-MoCAP, a program of the Missouri Foundation for Health, offers technical support and consulting services free of charge to eligible organizations pursuing federal or national funding for health- or prevention-focused programs.
-Although MU faculty and staff are not eligible for MoCAP services, MU faculty and staff can still join MoCAP’s mailing list to receive a monthly email of federal and private funding opportunities in health.
+Although MU faculty and staff are not eligible for MoCAP’s technical support and consulting services, you can still join MoCAP’s mailing list to receive a monthly email of federal and private funding opportunities in health.
 A monthly digest can also be viewed here.

-Grant Station Insider is a free weekly list that highlights a handful of national, regional, and federal grant opportunities in a wide variety of funding areas (e.g., health, youth development, conservation, etc.).
+A free weekly list that highlights a handful of national, regional and federal grant opportunities in a wide variety of funding areas (e.g., health, youth development, conservation, etc.).
 Users can sign up for a weekly email or view the current edition of Grant Station Insider.